chrishughallen/chrishughallen/README.md

 I'm Chris, an American web developer based in Paris.

-I spend most of my time at Bergamotte working with vanilla JS, SCSS, and ERB files.
+I'm the front end developer at [Bergamotte](https://www.bergamotte.com) and I spend most of my time working with Javascript, scss, and Ruby.

 I am currently learning React outside of my day job, and you can see a couple of my recent projects here.